igmik/tradebot/README.md

   --stop_loss STOP_LOSS
                         Stop loss in percent from the purchase price.
 Default is 4.
   --close_policy CLOSE_POLICY
-                        Close active position if new signal shows opposite side (BUY or SELL).
-Default is False.
+                        Closing policy for active position: 0 - Do not close  if new signal shows opposite side (BUY or SELL); 1 - Close if current position shows profit > 0.2 USDT and reopen; 2 - Always close current position if new signal shows opposite side.
+Default is 0.
   --open_policy OPEN_POLICY
                         Open new position on opposite side (BUY or SELL) when there is already an active one.
                         Default is False.